Transparency · labelling · training

 LawEU

-EU AI Act: Article 5 – Prohibited AI Practices
+AI Act: Article 5 – Prohibited AI Practices

-Article 5 of the EU AI Act prohibits AI practices that violate fundamental rights, such as manipulative, exploitative, or social scoring systems.
-It also bans AI systems for real-time remote biometric identification in public spaces for law enforcement, except under urgent exceptions.
+Article 5 of the EU AI Act prohibits certain AI systems that violate fundamental rights, such as manipulative, exploitative, or social scoring practices.
+This includes AI systems for criminal risk assessment, untargeted data scraping for facial recognition, and real-time biometric identification in public spaces.
+Exceptions are possible if legal safeguards are followed.

 Source: European Commission / AI Act Service Desk